sile/logi/doc/logi_filter.md

 state() = term()
 </code></pre>

- The value of the third arguemnt of the `filter/3` callback function.
+ The value of the second arguemnt of the `filter/2` callback function.

 If the `filter()` does not have an explicit `state()`, `undefined` will be passed instead.